 When the Apostle Paul told of the price he paid for the privilege of serving the Lord’s people and extending the gospel, he listed the beatings and shipwrecks and imprisonments.
 Then he said, “And in addition to all this, there is the daily care for all the churches” (2 Corinthians 11:28).

 I have a solution for preacher-killers and church-troublers, although it’s something only the Lord can handle.

-These people could well benefit from some kind of momentary crisis that awakens them to what’s really important in this life.
+These people could well benefit from some kind of divinely sent, momentary crisis that awakens them to what’s really important in this life.

-Two hours ago while driving across town, I listened as a radio preacher told of the time he was addressing the students in a Christian college.
-Three thousand people–students and faculty–crowded into the arena.
+A radio preacher was telling of the time he was addressing the students in a Christian college.
+Three thousand people–students and faculty–packed the arena.
 Just as he began speaking, the air raid siren went off.
 Security people rushed in and ordered everyone to leave the auditorium, get into the hallways and huddle up close to the walls.
 Outside, a storm was raging and at that moment a tornado was plowing across the campus.
 The noise was deafening; the power went out.